roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network/Container network/Associate an EIP with a pod.md

 -   The pod exposes random ports to the Internet.
 For example, game servers and audio conferences that use the User Datagram Protocol \(UDP\).
 For example, if the Real Time Streaming Protocol \(RTSP\) is used, different ports are used for different clients.
 -   The pod competes with other pods for a public IP address to access the Internet.
 In this case, the pod requires a dedicated public IP address to access the Internet.

-For more information about how to use the Terway network plug-in in an ACK cluster, see [Work with Terway](/intl.en-US/User Guide for Kubernetes Clusters/Network/Container network/Work with Terway.md).
+For more information about how to use the Terway network plug-in in an ACK cluster, see [Use the Terway plug-in](/intl.en-US/User Guide for Kubernetes Clusters/Network/Container network/Use the Terway plug-in.md).

 ## Step 1: Upgrade Terway to the latest version